combo-wombo/PhysicsSandbox-ImGui/Visual Studio project/README.md

 # c++ source folder
-Imgui required outside this folder (as in "../imgui/imgui.h" and etc.)
+Everything required is inside and already included.